Serind/PocketID/docs/android/index.md

 <br>

-**Forgot Password**
+##Forgot Password

 PocketID client sdk’s onboarding process comes built-in with forgot and reset password feature.
 This process have been simplified and is very seamless as the user will not have to go outside of the app at all to reset their password.
 This flow is built-in to the login process therefore the developer don’t have to do anything extra to support this feature.

-> Note that the end result of forgot/reset password will be a logged-in user after successful reset.
+> The end result of forgot/reset password will be a logged-in user after successful reset.

 After login, the SDK will broadcast the following events: